mount rainier Apparel guide

 This is the first layer of your system.
 Long sleeves are mandatory on the summit climb and upper mountain to protect your skin against abrasions should you slip or need to self arrest.
 This should be a quick drying, fast wicking, non-cotton, and comfortable top.

 We recommend a long-sleeve wool or synthetic top.
-Quarter zip styles will allow for better temperature regulation.
+Quarter zip or loose fitting sun hoody styles will allow for better temperature regulation.
 We recommend light colors, which best reflect the intense sun on hot days.
 Here are a few of our favorite baselayers.

 Check out Peter Whittaker talking about Baselayers as outerwear